GAW Symposium 2021

 28 June to 2 July 11:00 am – 3:00 pm CEST

-It will consist of the following scientific sessions:
+It consisted of the following scientific sessions:

 - Science for services: The importance of atmospheric composition